 The closing date will be the moment in which the ownership of the selected property is transferred to the Borrower by means of a Deed of Mortgage and Restrictive Covenants and is registered in the SSP.
-The Lending Institution will have five (5) business days after closing to record the closing in the SSP.
-If the closing is not registered in the SSP within the period established herein, the Borrower and the Lending Institution will lose the reservation of funds.
+The Lending Institution will receive the Program funds on the closing date.